Effective One To One Math Teaching: What We’ve Learned From Delivering One Million Online Lessons

 So, in 2014 we built our own, child-friendly, online classroom that puts the student front and center with an interactive interface, engaging classroom tools and plenty of opportunities for praise and reward.

-An example of the whiteboard in Third Space Learning’s classroom
+An example of the interactive interface in Third Space Learning’s classroom

 By observing how students interact with this new online classroom, we’ve been able to learn a great deal about what makes an effective online learning environment.
 Although it sounds counter-intuitive in the age of Zoom, we’ve found that by not having any video functionality, we’re able to minimize distractions for our students.